Nadia Abu El Haj

-Nadia Abu El-Haj (نادية أبو الحاج; born 1962) is an American anthropologist at Barnard College and Columbia University.
+Nadia Abu El-Haj (نادية أبو الحاج; born 1962) is an American anthropologist.
+She is the Ann Whitney Olin Professor of Anthropology at Barnard College and Columbia University, and co-director of the Center for Palestine Studies at Columbia.

-The author of Facts on the Ground: Archaeological Practice and Territorial Self-Fashioning in Israeli Society (2001) and The Genealogical Science: The Search for Jewish Origins and the Politics of Epistemology (2012), Abu El-Haj was the subject of dueling online petitions arguing whether she should be tenured during the 2006–07 academic year when she was recommended for tenure.
+The author of Facts on the Ground: Archaeological Practice and Territorial Self-Fashioning in Israeli Society (2001) and The Genealogical Science: The Search for Jewish Origins and the Politics of Epistemology (2012), and Combat Trauma: Imaginaries of War and Citizenship in Post-9/11 America (2022).
+Abu El-Haj was the subject of dueling online petitions arguing whether she should be tenured during the 2006–07 academic year when she was recommended for tenure.
 Abu El-Haj received tenure in November 2007.

 Biography

 Early life and education

 Abu El-Haj was born in the United States, the second daughter of a "Long Island Episcopalian" mother, and a Palestinian Muslim father.
 Her maternal grandfather was French and maternal grandmother, Norwegian-American, and she has characterized her religious upbringing as "church twice a year."

 Abu El-Haj spent a couple of years in private schools in Tehran, Iran and Beirut, Lebanon, while her father was deployed there for the United Nations.
 She returned to the United States for her university studies, attending Bryn Mawr College for her Bachelor of Arts degree in Political Science, and going on to receive her doctoral degree from Duke University.
 Between 1993 and 1995, she did post-doctoral work on a fellowship from Harvard University's Academy for International and Area Studies, focusing on the Middle East.
 She also received fellowships from the University of Pennsylvania Mellon Program, and the Institute for Advanced Study in Princeton, New Jersey.
 She speaks English, Arabic, French, Persian, and Hebrew.